 Instead of Freon, use Puron

 The industry has changed from R22 to R410a, which you may know by the brand name Puron.
-Throughout this article, we’ll use the name R410a (although Puron is a familiar brand, there are other companies that make R410a).
+For the rest of this article, we’ll use the name R410a (although Puron is a familiar brand, there are other companies that make R410a).
 There are some valuable benefits to switching from an R22 air conditioning unit to one that uses R410a.
-It provides a higher safety rating and an ozone depletion rating of zero, and it performed slightly better on energy-efficiency tests than R22.
+It provides a higher safety rating tests than R22.

-You may have read about “drop-in” replacements for R22.
-We strongly against against this option.
-Usually a homeowner who is uneasy about the cost of replacing their air conditioner seeks out an alternative, and this appears to be an easy solution.
-It often costs the homeowner more money, and almost always voids the manufacturer warranty.
+You may have heard of “drop-in” replacements for R22.
+We strongly against against this route.
+Typically a homeowner who is uneasy about the cost of replacing their air conditioner seeks out an alternative, and this sounds like an easy solution.
+It usually costs the homeowner more money, and almost always voids the manufacturer warranty.
 The fact about “drop-ins” is that there is no “drop-in” solution where you merely swap out the refrigerant.
 The phrase “drop-in” is referring to retrofitting a system, which when done properly can cost the homeowner as much, or more, money than installing a new unit that uses R410a.
-In part, this is because different refrigerants function at different pressure levels and require different parts to run, which forces the technician to replace the most expensive components of your system to work with the new refrigerant.
-If this vital step is skipped, your system will quickly stop working, and you’ll need to get a new unit anyway.
+In part, this is because different refrigerants function at different pressure levels and require different parts to run, which results in the technician needing to replace the most expensive components of your system to work with the new refrigerant.
+If this vital step is missed, your system will quickly stop working, and you’ll need to get a new unit anyway.
+If you are insistent on exploring this option, then consult with an HVAC specialist to determine your best option.

 If your unit was built after 2010, you’re probably safe

-If your heating and air conditioning system was built after January 2010, the R22 phase out dilemma may not apply to you, because it’s probably that your system uses the new, approved replacement refrigerant, R410a.
-However, units installed after 2010 might use R22, so it’s ideal to check with an HVAC Expert.
+If your heating and air conditioning system was built after January 2010, the R22 phase out problem may not apply to you, because it’s likely that your system uses the new, approved replacement refrigerant, R410a.
+However, units installed after 2010 could still use R22, so it’s best to check with an HVAC Expert.
 You can always look for and the refrigerant type by reading the nameplate on your condenser (the condenser is the outside unit).

 What do I do if my air conditioner uses R22?